Steph DeLacy, Theatre Programs Coordinator, Instructor

 Steph made her stage debut at age 5 as a tap-dancing "groovy chicken", and hasn't looked back!

 She studied tap, jazz, and modern during her 14 years with her studio, and taught herself how to hip hop shortly after.
 Steph was a very active member of her middle school and high school drama departments, and graduated with her BA in Theatre from St. Ambrose University.
 In her time there, Steph was able to explore acting, stage management, and design work, but ultimately chose to combine her two passions by focusing on choreography.

-Steph was thrilled to serve as the choreographer for the DJT mainstage production of 'Pegora the Witch' in 2016, and is equally excited to choreograph DJT’s upcoming production of “Seussical, Jr.” Steph is enjoying meeting all of the wonderful students and families involved at DJT in her theatre coordinator role, and is grateful for the opportunity to continue serving as a Broadway and Acting instructor.
+Steph was thrilled to serve as the choreographer for the DJT mainstage productions of 'Pegora the Witch' and 'Seussical, Jr.' Steph is enjoying meeting all of the wonderful students and families involved at DJT in her theatre coordinator role, and is grateful for the opportunity to continue serving as a Broadway and Acting instructor.
 Steph lives in Davenport with her two very dramatic cats.